Jef Page, LPC-Associate

 Sunny Lansdale, LPC-S

 Hello and welcome!
-Below I’ve written a little bit about myself and my views on therapy in hopes of helping you decide whether we might be a good fit therapeutically.
+Below I’ve written a little bit about myself and my views on therapy in hopes of helping you decide whether we might be a good fit.

-Quite often, there is a part of us that doesn’t want to confront our issues, and in this effort to protect ourselves, patterns of living form over time and become hard to change or escape.
+Quite often, there is a part of us that doesn’t want to confront our issues, and in an effort to protect ourselves, patterns of living form over time and become hard to change or escape.
 This fear of change is understandable — we know that on a certain level, being who we are and doing what we did helped us survive to this point.
-But now, perhaps, you are recognizing there is a cost to avoidance, a cost for repeating the patterns — perhaps survival is no longer the goal, perhaps you want to thrive.
-Before continuing on, perhaps, take a moment to acknowledge the courage within yourself that brought you here, facing the discomfort or fear of change in order to explore new possibilities.
+But now, perhaps, you are recognizing there is a cost for the avoidance, a cost for repeating the patterns — perhaps survival is no longer the goal, perhaps you want to thrive.
+Before continuing on, perhaps take a moment to acknowledge the courage within yourself that brought you here, facing the discomfort or fear of change and exploring new possibilities.

-To me, therapy in its broadest sense, is a mode for consistently and continuously facing that fear with someone supportive by your side.
+To me, therapy in its broadest sense, is a mode for consistently facing that fear with someone supportive by your side.

 I believe that therapy should be an affirming, collaborative and challenging experience of self-discovery and self-acceptance where all emotions, ideas and issues can be explored and new patterns can unfold.
 It is a relationship with the purpose of navigating and mapping your internal experience so that you may ride the tides on the ocean of human emotion and experience with compassion, creativity, curiosity, confidence, clarity and connectedness.

 I incorporate various modalities and theories into my work in order to offer the client multiple avenues for exploring and experimenting with the self in order to alter patterns and heal old wounds.
-These include, but are not limited to: Attachment theory, Existential therapy, Emotion-Focused therapy and emotion theory, Hakomi Mindfulness-Centered Somatic Psychotherapy, Coherence Therapy, and modern psychoanalytics.
-In addition, I have been influenced by such theorists and philosophers as: Janina Fisher, Iain McGilchrist, Ron Kurtz, Gregory Bateson, and Alan Watts.
+These include: Attachment theory, Existential therapy, Emotion-Focused therapy and emotion theory, Hakomi Mindfulness-Centered Somatic Psychotherapy, Internal Family Systems, EMDR, Coherence Therapy, and modern psychoanalytics.
+In addition, I have been influenced by such theorists and philosophers as: Richard Schwartz, Iain McGilchrist, Ron Kurtz, Gregory Bateson, and Alan Watts.